zopyx/print-css-rocks/lessons/lesson-archive-pdf/README.rst

-This example shows two things.
-First, it demonstrates how to generate PDF metadata directly from HTML <meta> elements.
-This works out-of-the-box with all converters.
-Some converters all you to specify the metadata through their API or through commandline parameters.
-Second, the example demonstrates how to generate a PDF with UA (universal accesiblity) profile (support for screen readers).
-Only Antennahouse, PDFreactor and PrinceXML support the PDF/UA profile as an optional conversion option.
-This is usually combined with the inclusion of *tagged content* which is usually named a *tagged PDF*.
+Support for "archive PDF" aka PDF/A profile is available for Prince, Antennahouse and PDFreactor.

-Check the *Makefile* in the Github repository (link above) for investigating the related commandline parameters for PDF/UA and tagged PDF.
+Check the *Makefile* in the Github repository (link above) for investigating the related commandline parameters for PDF/A.

-We used the *PAC Checker* (https://www.access-for-all.ch/ch/pdf-werkstatt/pdf-accessibility-checker-pac.html) for checking PDF/UA compliance.
+We used the *VeraPDF Checker* (https://verapdf.org) for checking PDF/A compliance.